 Recently, I asked people with RA / RD to tell me the most inappropriate things people say to them.
 I thought it might be funny if we looked at them all here at once.
 Of course, it might be a learning opportunity besides.

 I’ve compiled the list of the top answers sent to me directly from people living with Rheumatoid Disease.

-Top 20 answers of things not to say to a Rheumatoid Arthritis patient
+Top list of things not to say to a Rheumatoid Arthritis patient

 - Aren’t you feeling better yet?